al-codes-now/phase_4_project/README.md

 Data split

 1. Training set: 4101 images
-2. Validation set: 1170images
+2. Validation set: 1170 images
 3. Testing set: 585 images

 ## Methodology

-Given the size of the original images we chose to resize them to 256x256x pixels and greysclaed the images.
+Given the size of the original images we chose to resize them to 256x256x pixels and greyscale the images.

 For running the models we used an Adamn optimizer.
-The final model consists of 5 two-dimension convolutional layes and maxpooling layers, 2 dropout lays, and a flatining and denskey connected layer.
+The final model consists of 5 two-dimension convolutional layes and maxpooling layers, 2 dropout layers, and a flattening and densely connected layer.
 Recall and accuracy were the metrics we chose to optimize for this project.

 ## Results